 So, let’s take a look at these challenges and how SaaS-conscious application management solves them

 It is hard to establish visibility across an entire organization’s SaaS portfolio.
 Not only is this in part due to the sheer size of SaaS portfolios, but applications are consistently added to the environment.
-A large enterprise’s SaaS portfolio of 609 applications sees 11 to 13 applications enter its portfolio every 30 days.
+A large enterprise’s SaaS portfolio of 664 applications sees 10 -12 applications enter its portfolio every 30 days.

-We’ve found that an average of one in five employees expense SaaS.
+We’ve found that an average of one in six employees expense SaaS.
 What’s more, many of these acquisitions are without proper oversight which leaves them unaccounted for or often miscategorized.

 This is why enterprise APM must account for SaaS.
 Including SaaS in your organization’s APM empowers you to create a system that provides total visibility over your organization’s portfolio.
 This allows you to track costs back to their source, and rationalize the value versus investment of an application.

-This is why IT now only manages 27% of spending at a 35% year-over-year decrease.
-In contrast, business units now manage 66% of SaaS spending at a 22% increase.
+This is why IT now only manages 31% of spending.
+In contrast, business units now manage 63% of SaaS spending.
 This has spread ownership across businesses so that tracking applications have become increasingly difficult.